njmcode/blog/_posts/2018-04-25-writing-tech-talks.md

 There are many benefits to giving tech talks.

-It's most obviously a great CV booster and profile-raiser, for yourself _and_ your company or product.
-It's an excellent icebreaker at meetups.
+It's most obviously a great CV booster and profile-raiser.
+The increased visibility is of great help to speakers looking for placements or internships, new roles, collaboration opportunities, or eyes on a product or company.

+Giving a talk is an excellent icebreaker at meetups.
 You never know who might be in the audience, or what doors might open for you.
 (An oft-cited personal example: speaking at [BelfastJS](https://www.meetup.com/Belfast-JS){:target="_blank"} landed me a job at a startup whose CTO, unbeknownst to me, was in the audience.)

 Public speaking in general is a very useful skill.
 In any industry, your company might require you to share knowledge, or participate in standups and workshops.
 Giving tech talks is a good way to practice and get more comfortable.
 Over time, it can help to combat imposter syndrome and make you more confident in groups.